 Before joining the University of Amsterdam in February 2017, I held post-doc positions at the Univerity of Cologne and the University of Oxford.
 I received my PhD (Dr. phil.) from the University of Cologne in 2014 (for a dissertation on the aesthetic experience of mobile music headphone listening) and my M.A. degree (Magister Artium) from Leipzig University in 2009.

-1) The first project is called "A Planetary Aesthetics for the Future Democratic Society" (funded by the Gerda Henkel Foundation).
+I like to combine the work on concepts, which is at the heart of philosophy, with the analysis and interpretation of aesthetic phenomena.
+This approach is reflected in my current research project called "A Planetary Aesthetics for the Future Democratic Society" (funded by the Gerda Henkel Foundation).
 This project is conducted together with two PhD-candidates: Nick Psomas and Emma Ricketts.
 The project address the (im-)possibility of imagining the planet (i.e., the habitable planetary system) as such.
 Yet, imagining concretely the dynamics of the planet seems inevitable for making planetary concerns (like preventing ecological catastrophy) the guiding principle of political decisions—and not just the decision of experts, but of the "demos".
 Therefore, the project turns to the aesthetic forces of speculative fiction to explore the open future of democratic co-existence on this planet (and perhaps others).
 Yet, the art of science fiction shall not be reduced to "prognosis", "advice", or "cautionary tales": the products of this extremly rich genre are works of art in their own right, some of which have pushed the bounderies of human imagination.